nghafourian/test/Pluto.md

 ````
 You will see a result similar to the follwing, if you already have it.
 ![python2version](https://github.com/Shenavar/pics/blob/master/python.jpg)
+_note that the green words before `$` sign is directory address and what you see after `$` is the code._

-If not, you can install python2 using
+If `python2` is not installed on your system, you can install it using
 ```sh
 sudo apt install python-minimal
 ````

 Before continuing to the installation of `pluto`, install `gnuplot`.
-We will need it to plot our results.
+We will need it later to plot our results.
 In your terminal window type
 ```sh
 sudo apt-get install gnuplot
 ````